 Trinidad is a beautiful colonial town and you will love even just walking around it.
 When we arrived on the first day we didn’t have any trips to beaches or waterfalls planned yet, so we chose to wander around the town centre and get a feel for the town.
 The centre around the main square is entirely pedestrian which makes it even easier to explore without the risk of getting run over by a horse carriage or vintage car.
 We also found some cute little street markets that were selling dresses, bags and souvenirs.

-We found the food in Trinidad considerably better and cheaper than any other meal we had previously had in Havana.
-Trinidad is close to the sea so all the fish is fresh and incredible tasty.
+We found the food in Trinidad considerably better and cheaper than any other meal we had previously had in Cuba.
+Trinidad is close to the sea so all the fish is fresh and incredible fresh and tasty.
+Sampling the local cuisine for me is always a big part of travelling, and especially in Trinidad I found it was one of the best things to do.
 Our personal favourite restaurants in Trinidad were:

 This restaurant is on a lovely rooftop in the town centre of Trinidad.
 We loved it because the food was good, not too expensive and the staff friendly.
 They even brought us complementary cigars at the end of our meal.